whoahq/whoa/README.md

 **Can I use this in my own development projects?**

 It's probably a bad idea.
-The game is closed source, and this project is in no way official.
+The original game is closed source, and this project is in no way official.

 ## Legal